KittyCAD/modeling-app/docs/kcl/angledLineToY.md

 Create a line segment from the current 2-dimensional sketch origin

-along some angle (in degrees) for some length, ending at the provided value in the &#x27;y&#x27; dimension.
+along some angle (in degrees) for some length, ending at the provided value in the 'y' dimension.

 ```js
 angledLineToY(data: AngledLineToData, sketch: Sketch, tag?: TagDeclarator) -> Sketch